Fdevmsy/Web-DataMining_Project_Report/README.md

 See links here: [https://github.com/aleju/imgaug](https://github.com/aleju/imgaug).

-### Evalutaion
+### Evaluation
 - **The first method:**
 	The first part: Preprocess dataset and apply KNN, SVM and BP Neural Network with sklearn.

 	In the program, there are many parameters could be adjusted:
-In image_to_featrue_vector function, we set the size we desired is 128x128, we do have tried other size before like 8x8, 64x64, 256x256.
+In image_to_feature_vector function, we set the size we desired is 128x128, we do have tried other size before like 8x8, 64x64, 256x256.
 We found that the bigger image size, the better the accuracy.
 But large image size also increase the execution time and memory it consumed.
 So we finally decided the image size to be 128x128 because its not too big but can also ensure the accuracy.

 	In extract_color_histogram function, we set the number of bins per channel to 32, 32, 32.
 As the previous function, we tried 8, 8, 8, and 64, 64, 64, and higher number can result to higher result, as well as higher execution time.
 So we think 32, 32, 32 is appropriate.